CBIIT/datasync-task-runner/README.md

   - An **IAM Role** for the Lambda function which allows it to create log streams/events in the specified log group, and to execute the DataSync task
   - An **EventBridge rule** which invokes the Lambda function on a daily basis
   - A **resource-based policy** which allows the EventBridge rule to invoke the Lambda function
-- An **SNS Topic** which delivers notifications about DataSync task execution status (eg: SUCCESS or FAILURE)
+- An **SNS Topic** which delivers notifications about DataSync task execution status (eg: ERROR or SUCCESS)
 - A **Lambda function** which publishes messages to the SNS topic
   - A **CloudWatch log group** for the Lambda function
   - An **IAM Role** for the Lambda function which allows it to create log streams/events in the specified log group, retrieve the DataSync task's logs and status, and to publish messages to the SNS topic